tharumbun/cactus/src/content/post/the-european-film-festival-cambodia.md

 ---
-title: "Get ready for the European Film Festival Cambodia (EUFF23)"
+title: "Get ready for the European Film Festival Cambodia"
-date: "2023-02-09"
+publishDate: "28 May 2023"
-categories:
+description: This year’s festival will take place at four different locations
-  - "blog"
+tags: ["blog"]
 ---

 The new year is here and with it comes the much-awaited European Film Festival Cambodia (EUFF23).
 Hosted by the European Union Delegation to Cambodia, this film festival promises to be a delight for film lovers of all ages.
 With an eclectic collection of films from over 20 countries, this year’s festival will feature 26 feature films, two short film events and a host of unique activities.